pramit-mondal76/Postgre-Db/README.md

 <br>
 <br>

- Q.What is a schema in PostgreSQL?
+ Q.What is a schema in PostgreSQL?<br>
  => Schema is a collection of logical structures of data.
 In PostgreSQL, schema is a named collection of tables, views, functions, constraints, indexes, sequences etc.
   <br>